craigstroman/lireddit-server/README.md

-# LI Reddit - A Reddit clone
+# LI Reddit - A Reddit clone using GraphQL and React

 Based on https://www.youtube.com/watch?v=I6ypD7qv3Z8&t=13455s, but using React and Bootstrap for the front end.